psf/bylaws/bylaws.md

 ----
 ### Indemnification of Officers and Directors

 **Section 13.1.
-Right to Indemnification.** Each person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative (other than an action by or in the right of the corporation), by reason of the fact that he or she is or was a director, officer or member of the corporation, or is or was serving at the request of the corporation as a director, officer, employee, or agent of another corporation, partnership, joint venture, trust, or other enterprise, shall be entitled to indemnification against expenses (including attorneys' fees), judgments, fines, and amounts paid in settlement to the fullest extent now or hereafter permitted by applicable law as long as such person acted in good faith and in a manner that such person reasonably believed to be in or not be opposed to the best interests of the corporation; provided, however, that the corporation shall indemnify any such person seeking indemnity in connection with an action, suit or proceeding (or part thereof) initiated by such person only if such action, suit or proceeding (or part thereof) was authorized by the Board of Directors.
+Right to Indemnification.** The corporation shall, to the fullest extent now or hereafter permitted by applicable law, indemnify and hold harmless any person (a “Covered Person”) who is made a party to, or threatened to be made a party to, any action, suit, or proceeding, whether civil, criminal, administrative, or investigative (other than an action by or in the right of the corporation) (a “Proceeding”), by reason of the fact that he or she is or was a director or officer of the corporation or, while a director or officer of the corporation, is or was serving at the request of the corporation as a director, officer, employee, or agent of another corporation, partnership, joint venture, trust, or other enterprise (including service with respect to employee benefit plans), against all liability and loss suffered and expenses (including attorneys' fees) reasonably incurred by the that person.
+Notwithstanding the preceding sentence, the corporation shall indemnify any such person seeking indemnity in connection with an action, suit or proceeding (or part thereof) initiated by such person only if such action, suit or proceeding (or part thereof) was authorized by the Board of Directors.

 **Section 13.2.
-Advance Payment of Expenses.**
-Expenses (including reasonable attorneys' fees) incurred by any person who is or was an officer, director or member of the corporation, or who is or was serving at the request of the corporation as an officer or director of another corporation, partnership, joint venture, trust or other enterprise, in defending any civil, criminal, administrative or investigative action, suit or proceeding, shall be paid by the corporation in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of such person to repay such amount if it is ultimately determined that he or she is not entitled under applicable law to be indemnified by the corporation.
+Advance Payment of Expenses.** The corporation shall pay the expenses (including reasonable attorneys' fees) actually and reasonably incurred by a Covered Person in defending any Proceeding for which the Covered Person is entitled to indemnification under Section 13.1 in advance of its final disposition, upon (a) written request from such person and (b) receipt of an undertaking by or on behalf of such person to repay all amounts advanced if it is ultimately determined that he or she is not entitled under applicable law to be indemnified by the corporation.

 **Section 13.3.
 Right of Claimant to Bring Suit.** If a claim under this Article is not paid in full by the corporation within ninety (90) days after a written claim has been received by the